mmarkus13/yt-dlc/README.md

 "$HOME/scripts/yt-dlp" --version
 ```

-The official standalone executable does **not** require Python.
+The standalone binary does not require Python.

-It also already contains the EJS components required by yt-dlp, so a separate `pip install yt-dlp-ejs` is not required.

 ---

 ## 4. Install FFmpeg

+FFmpeg is strongly recommended because yt-dlp often needs it to merge separate video/audio streams and convert audio.

 ### Debian / Ubuntu / WSL